Tiozao-do-Linux/wordpress-nginx/README.md

 Iniciando em 28 de agosto de 2025, as maioria das imagens requerem subscrição com a justificativa:
 * [Bitnami Secure Images Helps Keep Applications More Secure with Hardened Software Packages, Minimal CVEs, Support and Radical Transparency](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications)
+* NOTICE: Starting August 28th, 2025, only a limited subset of images/charts will remain available for free.
+Backup will be available for some time at the 'Bitnami Legacy' repository.
+More info at https://github.com/bitnami/containers/issues/83267

 Essa decisão afetou diversos usuários que antes utilizavam as Imagens de forma livre.